emberjs/guides/source/getting-started/first-app.md

-Now that you have Ember installed, you can create your first Ember app by
+Now that you have Ember CLI installed, you can create your first Ember app by
 running:

 ```shell